stevesoltys/carrier/README.md

 {
     "server": {
         "localhost": "server.mydomain.com",
-        "port": 25,

         "force_tls": true
     },

     "client": {
         "dkim": true,
         "dkim_selector": "mail",
-        "dkim_private_key": "/usr/lib/carrier/dkim.der",
+        "dkim_private_key": "/home/tomcat7/.config/carrier/dkim.der",

-        "domain": "mydomain.com"
+        "domain": "mydomain.com",
+        "keystore": "/home/tomcat7/.config/carrier/keystore",
+        "keystore_password": "1234567"
     },

     "accounts": [
-        { "username": "myusername", "password": "mypassword" }
+        { "username": "username", "password": "password" }
     ]
 }
 ```

-Check out [this page](https://github.com/stevesoltys/carrier/wiki) for more information.
+Check out [this page](https://github.com/stevesoltys/carrier/wiki/Configuration) for more information.

 ## Development
 After checking out the repo, run `gradle build` to install dependencies and build the project.
-You can run `gradle run` to
+You can run `gradle war` to
-start the application.
+build a WAR file to be used for deployment.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/stevesoltys/carrier.
 This project is intended to